2. MPSD HPC system#

 2.2.3.
 Slurm CPUs#

-Whereas in usual language we would consider a “CPU” the entire processor package (i.e: The device you attach to the motherboard socket), in Slurm terminology a “CPU” is a computational core (or a thread if hyperthreading is configured).
+Whereas in usual language we would consider a “CPU” the entire processor package (i.e.: the device you attach to the motherboard socket), in Slurm terminology a “CPU” is a computational core (or a thread if hyperthreading is configured).
 This is what is sometimes called a “Logical Core”.
 A computing node that has an 8-core processor with Simultaneous Multithreading (Hyperthreading) technology, would appear to Slurm as a node with “16 CPUs”.

 As this document refers to Slurm and its various commands, we use the slurm terminology throughout.